Hiwatt: Reeves era

 One of the earliest famous Hiwatt users was Jethro Tull bassist Glenn Cornick.
-It was at Cornick's urging that the first 200-watt (and later 400-watt) Hiwatt amps were produced, the DR201 and DR405, respectively.
+It was at Cornick's urging that the first 200-watt (and later 400-watt) Hiwatt amps were produced, the DR201 (and DR405).
 Townshend, who worked with Reeves on the Sound City amps, also became a Hiwatt endorser.
-Hiwatt amps prominently formed his onstage backdrop during The Who's Live at Leeds concert.
+Hiwatt amps prominently formed his onstage backdrop during the Who's Live at Leeds concert.

 With Hiwatt growing in popularity into the 1970s, Reeves hired former band road manager Peter Webber, who used his connections to get Hiwatt amps into the hands of many notable artists.
-Hiwatt players of this era included David Gilmour, Jimmy Page, The Rolling Stones, and The Moody Blues.
+Hiwatt players of this era included David Gilmour, Jimmy Page, the Rolling Stones, and the Moody Blues.
 By 1971, Hiwatt was struggling to keep up with production, so Reeves hired certified government wirer Harry Joyce to wire chassis for the company.
 Under Joyce, schematics were standardized, eliminating previous variations in design, and the brand solidified its reputation for producing "big, high-headroom machines."
 Joyce additionally limited his workload to 40 amps per month in order to maintain high quality standards.
+During this time, Hiwatt's line of "All Purpose Amplifiers" included the 50-watt DR504, 100-watt DR103, 200-watt DR201, and 400-watt DR405, along with the NCA 108, a 195-watt solid-state amp with a five-band graphic equalizer and built-in fuzz-style distortion effect unit.

 Reeves died in 1981 from an accidental fall down a staircase.
 At the time, Reeves was in divorce proceedings and the company passed into the control of lawyers rather than Reeves' children, as he had intended.